-On May 30, 2011, the Bank entered into a five-year medium term loan facility agreement for an amount of SAR 1 billion for general corporate purposes.
-The facility has been fully utilized and is repayable in May 2016.
-On June 24, 2012, the Bank entered into another five-year medium term loan facility agreement for an amount of SAR 1 billion for general corporate purposes.
-The facility has been fully utilized and is repayable in September 2017.
+On May 30, 2011, the Bank entered into a five-year medium term loan facility agreement for an amount of SAR 1.0 billion for general corporate purposes.
+The facility was due and repaid on May 30, 2016.
+On June 24, 2012, the Bank entered into another five-year medium term loan facility agreement also for an amount of SAR 1.0 billion for general corporate purposes.
+The facility has been fully utilized and is repayable on September 5, 2017.
+On June 19, 2016, the Bank entered into another five year medium term loan facility agreement for an amount of SAR 1.0 billion for general corporate purposes.
+The facility has been fully utilized and is repayable on september 5, 2017.
+On June 19, 2016, the Bank entered into another five year medium term loan facility agreement for an amount of SAR 1.0 billion for general corporate purposes.
+The facility has been fully utilized and is repayable on June 19, 2021.

-The term loans bear special commission at variable rates.
-The Bank has an option to effect early repayment of the term loans subject to the terms and conditions of the related agreements.
-The agreements above include covenants which require maintenance of certain financial ratios and other requirements, with which the Bank was in compliance as of December 31, 2015 and 2014.
+The term loans bear commission at market based variable rates.
+The Bank has an option to effect early repayment of the terms loans subject to the terms and conditions of the related facility agreements.
+The facility agreements above include covenants which require maintenance of certain financial ratios and other requirements, with which the Bank is in compliance.
+The Bank also has not had any defaults of principal or commission on the term loans.